The Alberta Employment Law Update 2021 will be held in two half-day webinars.

 - Materials: You will receive electronic copies of all materials prior to the webinar

 - Cost: $427.50 + GST ($21.38) = $448.88 per person

 - Cancellation: Cancel by October 13 for a full refund.
 Contact Dabota Fashola at firstname.lastname@example.org to inquire.

 - Registrations submitted after October 13 will not qualify for a refund

 - Program and speakers are subject to change

 - Space is limited.
 Only employers or their representatives are eligible to attend.
 We reserve the right to decline registrants.

-This seminar has been pre-approved by CPHR Alberta for 7 CPD hours.
+This webinar has been pre-approved for 7.0 CPHR Alberta CPD hours.